tangjianye/KuiklyUI/README.md

 3. Open `KuiklyUI` root directory in Android Studio and sync project
 4. Select iOSApp configuration, then Run 'iOSApp'

 Alternatively, open KuiklyUI/iosApp in Xcode and Run

+> Note: The iosApp project will execute the KMP script when compiling.
+If you encounter an error with the script read and write file permissions, you need to set `User Script Sandboxing` to `No` in `Xcode -> Build Setting`.

 ### Kotlin Version Support
 The KuiklyUI directory contains Gradle configurations for various `Kotlin versions`: